-General liability covers common risks for technology businesses in California, including customer property damage and injuries.
+General liability covers common risks for small businesses in California, including customer property damage and injuries.
 Commercial leases often require this policy.

-This policy protects California technology businesses against data breaches and cyberattacks that affect your business or a client.
+This policy protects California small businesses against data breaches and cyberattacks that affect your business or a client.

 This policy bundles property insurance and general liability insurance.
-It's often the most cost-effective type of commercial insurance for a California technology business.
+It's often the most cost-effective type of commercial insurance for a California small business.

-Workers’ compensation insurance is required for all California technology businesses, even if they only have one employee.
+Workers’ compensation insurance is required for all California small businesses, even if they only have one employee.
 It can cover medical costs for work injuries.

-This policy is required for vehicles owned by California technology businesses.
+This policy is required for vehicles owned by California small businesses.
 It covers injuries and property damage in an accident, along with other types of damage.

 Though it's not required, personal vehicles driven for work purposes should be covered by hired and non-owned auto insurance, as personal auto policies usually exclude business use.
 It can be added to general liability insurance or a business owner's policy.

 Commercial insurance can be affordable for a small California company.
 Factors that influence the cost include: